egeexyz/snap-slurm/README.md

 `all` mode is a core feature of this software, as there currently exists no other way to provision a fully functioning slurm cluster for development use.

 When the above steps have been completed you will have a Slurm deploy running inside the snap.
+Try running `snap services` to verify all of the daemons are `active`.

+### Examples

 At this point you can start executing commands against the cluster.
 Lets try a few:
 ```bash